 I´ve drawn up some key strategies to help you shop right, make the most out of your grocery trips and support healthy and sustainable eating.

 2. Write a shopping list: Once you have an overview of your meals, make a detailed shopping list that includes all the ingredients you'll need.
-Consider organizing the list by categories such as fruits and vegetables, proteins, grains and pantry items and take advantage of your familiarity with the store layout you're a regular shopper at and organize your shopping list by aisle, making your trip more efficient.
+If you know what you're buying, you are less likely to get side tracked and buy stuff you don't actually want in your kitchen.
+Consider organizing the list by categories such as fruits and vegetables, proteins, grains and pantry items.
+Also take advantage of your familiarity with the store layout if you're a regular shopper at the store and organize your shopping list by aisle, making your trip more efficient.
 Remember to prioritize the outer aisles, as this is where you'll find fresh produce and whole foods.

-3. Focus on base ingredients: Prioritize purchasing base ingredients that can be the foundation of most meals, many of which don´t have an expiry date.
-These should be a variety of whole grains, such as quinoa, rice, oats, polenta, couscous or others, canned foods, such as beans, chickpeas and other legumes like lentils.
+3. Focus on base ingredients: Prioritize purchasing base ingredients that can be the foundation of most meals, many of which don't have an expiry date.
+These should be a variety of whole grains, such as quinoa, rice, oats, polenta, couscous, canned foods, such as beans, chickpeas and other legumes like lentils.
 These offer a solid nutritional base for your meals.
 Other fresh base ingredients may be bananas for a variety of breakfasts and frozen fruit like berries, mangos or ananas that you can slice and freeze.
-Plant-based milk, and a selection of your favorite fresh vegetables and fruit that you eat on a regular basis should always be in the fridge to easily make your favorite meals.
-This way you´ll always have a selection of nutritious ingredients to whip up a quick spontaneous meal or a meal from your plan.
+Plant-based milk and a selection of your favorite fresh vegetables and fruit that you eat on a regular basis should always be in the fridge to easily make your favorite meals.
+This way you'll always have a selection of nutritious ingredients to whip up a quick spontaneous meal or a meal from your plan.

 5. Take your time and avoid distractions: Grocery shopping should not be rushed.
 Allocate sufficient time to explore the aisles, compare products and make informed decisions.
 When we rush, we are more likely to make impulsive choices that may not align with our health goals.
 It's essential to stay focused and attentive.
 Avoid distractions such as being on your phone or engaging in unrelated conversations.
 By giving your full attention to the shopping experience, you can make better choices and be more mindful of the items you select.